Business review: a quick guide

 All companies must prepare a directors' report for each financial year (section 415, CA 2006).
-The directors' report of all companies, other than small companies, must contain a business review.
+For financial years ending before 30 September 2013, the directors' report of all companies, other than small companies, must contain a business review.
 For details of the criteria to qualify as a small company, see Practice note, Small and medium-sized companies: accounts and reports: Qualification as a small company (www.practicallaw.com/8-379-0750).

 The business review of all companies (except small companies) must contain:

 A fair review of the company’s business (section 417(3)(a), CA 2006).